OLAP - online analytical processing

 - Spatial OLAP: SOLAP is created to facilitate management of both spatial and non-spatial data in a Geographic Information system (GIS)

-Suppliers OLAP - online analytical processing
+The most popular products in category OLAP - online analytical processing All category products

-F.A.Q about OLAP - online analytical processing
+F.A.Q. about OLAP - online analytical processing

 Implementing an OLAP Solution